-CHN opposes changes to Title X that undermine the patient-provider relationship, bar qualified providers, or limit the availability of clinical family planning and sexual health services.
+CHN opposes attempts to undermine the patient-provider relationship, bar qualified providers, or limit the availability of clinical services for family planning and sexual health.

 CHN opposes efforts to undermine individuals' choice of providers in Medicaid.
 CHN further opposes any efforts to apply cost-sharing to family planning services within the program.